LENDING & FINANCIAL SERVICES

 Maximum of $750,000 / Varying terms / Regular Interest Rate

-Short-term loans for existing businesses to enhance promotional tools/marketing campaigns or increase the productivity of your business by refreshing/renewing your equipment (photocopiers, computers, cash registers, etc.); make leasehold improvements; increase your inventory, or help with your working capital.
+Term loans for existing businesses to enhance promotional tools and marketing campaigns, or increase the productivity of your business by refreshing or renewing equipment (photocopier, computer, cash register, etc.), make leasehold improvements; increase inventory, or assist with working capital.

 Flexibility...
 No need to reapply for funds - available when you need it.
 Business & Financial Analyst will revise on a yearly basis.

 Maximum of $150,000 / Varying terms / Regular Interest Rate